YuBlum/stark-lang/README.md

 Do not abuse of optional pointers.
 Only use when strictly necessary.

 ### Void pointer
 [The void type](#The-void-type) is a type that holds no value.
-So a pointer to a `void` is basically a pointer to nothing, but because always point must point to something, they're a pointer to anything:
+So a pointer to a `void` is basically a pointer to nothing, but because pointers must always point to something, they're a pointer to anything:
 ```py
 def a = i32;
 def b = f64;